Vandorr/kubifaktorium/README.md

 * In order to gain access to this repo, please visit us Discord (https://discord.gg/kubifaktorium and contact vandorr#0626).

+Warning: Do not edit those files.
+It is automatically synced from the main version.
+If you find errors in the English or German version, please contact me via Discord (discord.gg/kubifaktorium) or mail (info@bossconstructor.de).

 Thank you for your help! :)

  Mirko & Vandorr